 A common method of producing electricity is from generators with an electromagnet—a magnet produced by electricity—not a traditional magnet.
 The generator has a series of insulated coils of wire that form a stationary cylinder.
 This cylinder surrounds a rotary electromagnetic shaft.
 When the electromagnetic shaft rotates, it induces a small electric current in each section of the wire coil.
 Each section of the wire coil becomes a small, separate electric conductor.
 The small currents of the individual sections combine to form one large current.
 This current is the electricity that moves through power lines from generators to consumers.

-A turbine converts the kinetic energy of a moving fluid (liquid or gas) to mechanical energy.
-In a turbine generator, a moving fluid pushes a series of blades mounted on a shaft, which rotates the shaft connected to a generator.
+A turbine converts the potential and kinetic energy of a moving fluid (liquid or gas) to mechanical energy.
+In a turbine generator, a moving fluid—such as water, steam, combustion gases, or air—pushes a series of blades mounted on a shaft, which rotates the shaft connected to a generator.
 The generator, in turn, converts the mechanical energy to electrical energy based on the relationship between magnetism and electricity.

 Different types of turbines include steam turbines, combustion (gas) turbines, water (hydroelectric) turbines, and wind turbines.
 In steam turbines, hot water and steam are produced by burning a fuel in a boiler or by using a heat exchanger to capture heat from a fluid heated with, for example, solar or geothermal energy.
 The steam drives a turbine, which powers a generator.
 The fuels or energy sources used for steam turbines include biomass, coal, geothermal energy, petroleum fuels, natural gas, nuclear energy, and solar thermal energy.
 Most of the largest electric power plants in the United States have steam turbines.